dhilipsiva/test/ember-js-blr/slide.md

 - Father, Gamer, Atheist

+Appknox

+- Appknox helps developers and enterprises to detect and fix security loopholes within a few minutes
+- We scan Android, iOS, Windows and IoT apps.
+No Source code required.
+- Backed my Microsoft Ventures and JFDI
+- 105,000 Apps Scanned, $100,000 in Revenue last year
+- We have around 40+ enterprise clients

 How did I end up using ember?

 - Games in College (With C)
 - Desktop Applications in College (C# .Net)
-- Jan'12 Backend (at Tataatsu)
+- Jan'12 Backend Development (at Tataatsu)
-- iOS Development (I loved the philosopies behind Cocoa framework. )
+- iOS Development (I loved the philosophy behind Cocoa framework. )
 - Which lead to Frontend Development (Vanilla JS at first and then I was recommended Backbone)
 - Started researching about Front-end development
 - Came across SproutCore that was used By Apple (Apple was a main contributor to SC)